gkemp181/Market-Analysis-Project/README.md

 There is a variables section which contains various constants used throughout the code, including the Ticker.

 Changing these variables can alter the model to work for different stocks and markets.

+# Demo

+Try a demo of this model on HuggingFace: https://huggingface.co/spaces/rhbuckley/hmm-market-analysis